rc0r/afl-utils/README.md

 single crash sample file will be kept.
 `afl-collect` is quite slow when operating on large sample sets and using gdb+exploitable script execution, so be patient!
+When invoked with `-d <database>`, sample information will be stored in the `database`.
+This will only be done when the gdb-script execution step is selected (`-e`).
+If `database` is an existing database containing sample info, `afl-collect` will skip all samples that already have a database entry during sample processing.
+This will work also when `-e` is not requested.
+This makes subsequent `afl-collect` runs more efficient, since only unseen samples are processed (and added to the database).

 Usage: